ROCm/rocDecode/docs/how-to/using-rocDecode-bitstream.rst

 rocDecode core APIs are available in the |apifolder|_ of the `rocDecode GitHub repository <https://github.com/ROCm/rocDecode>`_.
 Utility classes that call the core APIs are available in the |utilsfolder|_ of the repository.
 For information about the core APIs, see :doc:`Using the rocDecode core APIs <./using-rocdecode>`.

 The `samples in the rocDecode GitHub repository <https://github.com/ROCm/rocDecode/tree/develop/samples>`_ use the utility classes.
-These classes are convenience classes that provide a high-level calls to the core APIs.
+These classes are convenience classes that provide high-level calls to the core APIs.

 A video stream can be decoded either with the rocDecode bitstream reader on GPU or with the FFmpeg decoder on CPU.
 For information about using the FFmpeg decoder, see :doc:`Using rocDecode with the FFmpeg decoder <./using-rocDecode-ffmpeg>`.